 As a healthcare company enabled by a purpose-built technology platform, Talkspace offers convenient and affordable access to a fully-credentialed network of highly qualified providers.
 We are a leading virtual behavioral health company and, since Talkspace's founding in 2012, we have connected millions of patients, who we refer to as our members, with licensed mental health providers across a wide and growing spectrum of care through virtual counseling, psychotherapy and psychiatry.
-We created a purpose-built platform to address the vast, unmet and growing demand for mental health services of our members, serving our business-to-consumer ("B2C") channel, comprised of individual consumers who subscribe directly to our platform, and our business-to-business ("B2B") channel, comprised of large enterprise clients such as Google and Expedia and large health plans and employee assistance programs ("health plan clients") such as Aetna, Cigna, Premera, Humana and Optum (collectively, our "clients"), who offer their employees and insured members access to our platform for free or at in-network reimbursement rates, respectively.
+We created a purpose-built platform to address the vast, unmet and growing demand for mental health services of our members, serving our business-to-consumer ("B2C") channel, comprised of individual consumers who subscribe directly to our platform, and our business-to-business ("B2B") channel, comprised of large enterprise clients such as Google and Expedia and large health plans and employee assistance programs ("health plan clients") such as Aetna, Cigna, Premera, Humana and Optum (collectively, our "clients"), who offer their employees and insured members access to our platform while their employer is under an active contract with Talkspace, or at in-network reimbursement rates, where applicable.

-For the three months ended June 30, 2021, we provided therapy to approximately 117,700 members on our platform, as compared to approximately 72,600 for the three months ended June 30, 2020.
-For the six months ended June 30, 2021, we provided therapy to approximately 168,500 members on our platform, as compared to approximately 95,600 members for the six months ended June 30, 2020.
-As of June 30, 2021, we had over 60,000 active members receiving care through our B2C and B2B channels, including approximately 32,500 B2C active members, and approximately 56 million B2B eligible lives.
+For the three months ended September 30, 2021, we provided therapy to approximately 119,700 members on our platform, as compared to approximately 93,000 for the three months ended September 30, 2020.
+For the nine months ended September 30, 2021, we provided therapy to approximately 234,200 members on our platform, as compared to approximately 143,000 members for the nine months ended September 30, 2020.
+As of September 30, 2021, we had over 60,000 active members receiving care through our B2C and B2B channels, including approximately 28,000 B2C active members, and approximately 75 million B2B eligible lives.
 We consider members "active" (i) in the case of our B2C members, commencing on the date such member initiates contact with a provider on our platform until the term of their monthly, quarterly or bi-annual subscription plan expires, unless terminated early, and (ii) in the case of our B2B members, if such members have engaged on our platform during the preceding 25 days, such as sending a text, video or audio message to, or participating in a video call with, a provider, completing a satisfaction or progress report survey or signing up for our platform.
-We consider B2B lives "eligible" if such persons are eligible to receive treatment on the Talkspace platform, in the case of our enterprise clients, for free when their employer is under an active contract with Talkspace, or, in the case of health plan clients, at an agreed upon reimbursement rate through insurance under an employee assistance program or other network behavioral health paid benefit program.
+While a growth in active members typically highlights strong engagement with our members, not all active members are associated with revenue in that particular period.
+We consider B2B lives "eligible" if such persons are eligible to receive treatment on the Talkspace platform, in the case of our enterprise clients, while their employer is under an active contract with Talkspace, or, in the case of health plan clients, at an agreed upon reimbursement rate through insurance under an employee assistance program or other network behavioral health paid benefit program.
+There may be instances where a person may be covered through multiple solutions, typically through behavioral health plans and employee assistance programs.
+In these instances, the person is counted each time they are covered in the B2B eligible lives calculation, which may cause this amount to reflect a higher number of members than we actually serve.
+For the three months ended September 30, 2021, our clinicians completed 71,300 B2B sessions related to members covered under our health plan clients, as compared to 36,400 completed B2B sessions for the three months ended September 30, 2020.
+For the nine months ended September 30, 2021, our clinicians completed 192,100 B2B sessions related to members covered under our health plan clients, as compared to 61,100 completed B2B sessions for the nine months ended September 30, 2020.